Oil struggles to recover after U.S. gasoline stocks build

 Goldman Sachs said it saw average Brent prices rising from $43.9 per barrel this year to $59.4 next year, and WTI from $40.1 to $55.9 per barrel.

-Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Tomasz Janowski
+Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; editing by Tomasz Janowski and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.